 The Here4TN team will find you a provider based on your specific preferences, concerns and availability.

-The goal with Optum ID cards is to reduce or remove confusion about where claims or inquires related to behavioral health benefits should go.
+The goal with Optum ID cards is to reduce or remove confusion about where claims or questions about behavioral health benefits should go.
 Members should present this ID card to their mental health professional when seeking care.

-Whether you are dealing with a mental health or substance use condition, support is available for members and eligible dependents through your behavioral health coverage.
+Whether you’re dealing with a mental health or substance use condition, support is available for members and eligible dependents through your behavioral health coverage.

 Behavioral health assistance (855.HERE4TN) includes, but is not limited to: